sheisc/COMP9024/Strings/FormatString/README.md

 ```
 On a 32-bit system (focusing on the x86 architecture), the C calling convention specifies how functions receive parameters, return values, and manage the call stack.

-Arguments in a function call are pushed onto the stack from right to left.
+Arguments in a function call are pushed onto the call stack from right to left.

-The caller is responsible for cleaning up the stack after the function call.
+The caller is responsible for cleaning up the call stack after the function call.

 The return value is typically placed in the 'eax' register.